benhj/knoxcrypt/README.md

 make shell
 make maketeasafe
 </pre>
-Note that building the shell, or maketeasafe, will automatically build the library first.
+Note that building either of the binaries `teashell` or `maketeasafe` will automatically build libteasafe.a first.

 `make` or `make all` will compile everything except the GUI, i.e., the following binaries: